-Routing a Cutting Board Juice Groove
+Cutting Board With Juice Groove Tutorial

 The question was, what was the easiest way to jig the pattern cut?
 The options considered were, create a jig to attach to the router, create a single board pattern and rout around it, or create a board with the center cut out.
 I chose the latter, but with more of a frame thought process.
 After cutting my 4-piece frame 1-3/8″ wide from a 2 x 4 on the tablesaw, I then cut the lengths to an appropriate size to allow the router to seamlessly flow around the cutting board.

 To recap, set your router bit depth of cut.
-In this case it was 1/8″ depth cut, followed by a secondary 1/16″ cleanup cut using the Whiteside 1406B B4 Bearing Round Nose Router Bit with Bearing Guide 3/8″ R x 3/4″ D x 7/16″ CL x 1/4, Woodcraft Item #24D86.
+In this case, it was a 1/8″ depth cut, followed by a secondary 1/16″ cleanup cut using Whiteside 1406B B4 Bearing Round Nose Router Bit with Bearing Guide 3/8″ R x 3/4″ D x 7/16″ CL x 1/4.

 Clean up the mess, remove the jig, sand with 220 grit paper on top surface and inside the juice groove, and oil it down!